God wants you to be an agent of mercy in the world.

 1. Show mercy to others because God has been merciful to you.

 The Bible says that God is merciful.
-It is emphasized all through the Bible.
+It is emphasized all throughout the Bible.
 There are literally hundreds and hundreds of verses that talk about God’s mercy and his love, his compassion, and his grace.

 Ephesians 2:4-5 says, “God’s mercy is so abundant, and his love for us is so great, that while we were spiritually dead in our disobedience he brought us to life with Christ.
 It is by God’s grace you have been saved” (GNT).